Architecture

 At every time step, the new diffs

-The simplicity of the architecture is its greatest feature.
-The reasoning behind this is that of leveraging the power of video-game-grade 3D renderers (while stripping out everything that depends on time, like physics) while keeping full control of the scene and the physics simulation.
+The simplicity of the architecture is its greatest feature, allowing one to leverage the power of video-game-grade 3D renderers while keeping full control of the scene and physics simulation.